 As we already have the record of Amabella, granddaughter of Essolf, being granted land in Stansfield along with her husband, the Lancashire sources deserve to be explored in much greater detail and reveal Roger son of Warin son of Orm son of Magnus, associated with a place called Hutton, just SW of Preston.
 Instances of any other Warins in the area can be dismissed once their family relationships and land holdings are explored in detail.

 Anyone familiar with the period, and with some of the prominent families in the tree below, can see how interwoven the different lineages are.
 Of greatest importance to us are the de Thornhills because between them, in successive generations, they held land in Stansfield and also in the small area of Lancashire which concerns us with regard to our genealogical origins.

-To view the following 'tree' more easily, right click on it and save the image to your desktop, then view it at greater magnification using your image viewer.
-To see it in its entirety, you can then print it onto two A4 pages.
+To view the following 'tree' more easily, right click on it and save the image to your desktop, then view it at greater magnification using your image viewer software.
+It is designed to split into two halves for printing.